aws/aws-cli/doc/README.rst

   distribution and installed by ``python setup.py install``.

-* Run ``make text`` which will build all of the text pages that are used for interactive help on the Window platform.
+* Run ``make text`` which will build all of the text pages that are used for interactive help on the Windows platform.
 These files are included in the source distribution and installed by ``python setup.py install``.